-The department acknowledges that advertising devices may have a distractive influence on drivers and as such may have a negative impact on road safety.
+The department acknowledges that advertising devices can create an extra visual and cognitive load on drivers and as such may have a negative impact on driver performance.

 Figures C8, C9 and C10 (Appendix C), define the typical situations / locations where road and / or traffic conditions would require additional driver attention and / or decision making.